mmmangooo/Milestone-Project1/README.md

 ### Further Testing
-* The HTML code has been validated through [W3 Markup Validation Service](https://validator.w3.org/)
+* The HTML code has been validated through [W3 Markup Validation Service](https://validator.w3.org/) and showed no errors.
 * The CSS code has been validated thorugh [W3 CSS Validation Service, Jigsaw](https://jigsaw.w3.org/css-validator/)
 * The page has been reviewed by fellow students in the Peer review channel on Slack
 * The page has been reviewed by friends and family, who have looked at it on different mobile devices and commented on responsivity and user experience.